 This evaluation is particularly critical for mares who have difficulty conceiving or are older.
 Its purpose is to pinpoint problems or provide insights, enabling the owner to make well-informed decisions.

-For mares without known breeding issues, the vet begins by examining the reproductive anatomy, paying special attention to the perineal conformation.
-Poor perineal conformation increases the risk of contamination, which can be mitigated by procedures like Caslick’s, where the vulvar lips are sutured together, then opened for breeding and foaling.
+Poor perineal conformation increases the risk of contamination, which can be mitigated by procedures like Caslick’s, where the vulvar lips are sutured together and then opened for breeding and foaling.

-The exam also assesses the mare’s estrous cycle and examines her ovaries using transrectal palpation and ultrasound.
+The exam also assesses the mare’s oestrous cycle and examines her ovaries using transrectal palpation and ultrasound.
 These techniques can detect uterine or vaginal abnormalities, such as excessive fluid indicating inflammation or inadequate uterine clearance.

 Ultrasound exams are standard practice, offering a detailed view that aids in managing the breeding process.
 It’s essential for understanding the mare’s reproductive health and guiding further testing.

 Mares with a history of reproductive challenges, including those with “baggy, saggy” uteruses, often undergo additional tests to evaluate for inflammation and infection.
-This is especially true for older mares, those that have birthed multiple foals, or have had previous uterine inflammation, as they may face higher risks of post-breeding inflammation.

 The insights gained from the breeding soundness exam enable the vet to recommend specific management practices or treatments to optimize the mare’s chances of successful breeding.

 Some breeders, like those in horse racing, aim to have their mares give birth early in the year.
-To do this, they get their mares to start their cycle in winter, when they normally wouldn’t.
+To do this, they get their mares to start their cycle in winter when they normally wouldn’t.
 Using special lights or hormone treatments can help kickstart this process.

 The mare’s ovaries will keep making and losing small egg pouches called follicles until one big one takes over.
 This big one produces enough of a hormone called estrogen to start the mare’s breeding cycle.
-Then, LH makes this big follicle release its egg.
-This process moves the mare from not being in cycle to starting her cycle, usually taking about 60 days to get to the first ovulation.

 Step 4: Monitoring the Mare’s Estrous Cycle

-Knowing when a mare is in heat is essential for planning the timing of breeding, whether naturally or through artificial insemination (AI).
-To identify when a mare is ready, observe her behavior around a teasing stallion.
 Indications of heat include interest in the stallion, vulvar winking, adopting a breeding stance, lifting her tail, and frequent urination.
 On the other hand, a mare not in heat may pin her ears back, clamp her tail down, act aggressively, or ignore the stallion entirely.

 Step 5: Choosing the Right Time to Breed Your Mare

 After your mare starts her cycle, it’s time to pick when to breed her.
 It’s usually better to wait for later heats than the first one because they often lead to higher chances of pregnancy.
-If you’re breeding a racehorse, you’ll probably want the foal born near January 1.

 Whether you choose live cover or artificial insemination (AI) affects your timing:

-• Cooled Semen: This can last about 36 to 48 hours, so you should aim to have the mare ready to ovulate about 24 to 40 hours after you inseminate her.
+- Cooled semen: This can last about 36 to 48 hours, so you should aim to have the mare ready to ovulate about 24 to 40 hours after you inseminate her.

 Using cooled semen means you need to know when the stallions are collected and how the semen is sent—like by plane or overnight shipping.
 This helps you line up the insemination with the mare’s ovulation time, making sure everything’s ready when the semen arrives.